adamchainz/techblog/_posts/2014-07-23-five-neat-little-python-libraries.markdown

 2014-07-17 00:10:00+00:00
 ```

-Delorean wraps a couple of useful date/time libraries - `pytz` and `dateutil`
+Delorean wraps a couple of useful date and time libraries - `pytz` and
-to provide this functionality.
+`dateutil` - to provide this functionality.
+And it has an awesome name.

 **Where?**